| GOALS

 joists and another 4 inches of blown in fiberglass on top of that.
 Plans

 are to remove this insulation and replace it with dense packed cellulose. **DONE!!** Insulation Updated.
+Exterior windows and doors are double paned.
+Additionally, the windows

 on the main level are generally protected and shaded by the south and